1098-T Frequently Asked Questions

 SeeIRS publication 970 for specific examples of qualified and unqualified tuition and related expenses.

 CSU, Chico reports in Box 2, amounts billed for qualified tuition and related expenses.
-Reporting $0 in Box 1 does not mean payments were not made, it is simply a required placeholder on the form.
+We do not report payments received; please retain your receipts for proof of payment.

 Since I received Form 1098-T from the University, am I qualified for one of the educational tax credits?